navapbc/template-infra/docs/infra/set-up-custom-domains.md

 nslookup -type=NS <HOSTED_ZONE>
 ```

-### 4. Create DNS A (address) records to route traffic from the custom domain to the application's load balancer
+### 5. Create DNS A (address) records to route traffic from the custom domain to the application's load balancer

+**For each application** in the network that should use the custom domain, perform the following.

 Within the `app-config` directory (e.g. `infra/<APP_NAME>/app-config`), each environment has its own config file named after the environment.
 For example, if the application has three environments `dev`, `staging`, and `prod`, it should have corresponding `dev.tf`, `staging.tf`, and `prod.tf` files.